College of Agriculture and Life Sciences

 PBIO 3991 Proctor Maple Research Center Internship

-The PMRC internship offers students the opportunity to develop and conduct individual research projects during the sugaring season.
-Interns gain direct experience in tree physiology and the science of maple syrup production.
-Depending on their interests, students may work, amongst other things, with sap flow monitoring equipment, analyze sugar content variations, contribute to climate impact studies, or assist with the maple syrup production process.
-This immersive experience allows interns to explore the intersections of physiology, environmental science while contributing to ongoing research, including long-term studies that are shaping the future of the maple industry.
+Internships at PMRC offer students the opportunity to participate in research projects and/or maple syrup production during the sugaring season.
+Depending on their interests and project availability, students may work with sap flow monitoring equipment, analyze sugar content variations, contribute to climate impact studies, or assist with the maple syrup production process.
+This immersive experience allows interns to explore the intersections of physiology and environmental science while contributing to ongoing research, including long-term studies that are shaping the future of the maple industry.
+PMRC aims to equip students with skills and experience for future jobs in agriculture, forestry, or environmental stewardship, while strengthening their understanding of the environmental, economic, and cultural value of maple.

 To be considered for this internship, students should have completed Maple Sugaring in a Changing Environment (PBIO 3990).
 Applicants are required to submit an essay detailing their interest in maple research and their qualifications for the internship.